NAICNO/Jobanalyzer/sonalyze/MANUAL.md

 * `cpu` is an abbreviation for `cpu-avg,cpu-peak`, `mem` an abbreviation for `mem-avg,mem-peak`, and so on, for `gpu`, `gpumem`, `rcpu`, `rmem`, `rgpu`, and `rgpumem`
 * `std` is an abbreviation for the set of default fields

+A Unix timestamp is the number of seconds since 197-01-01T00:00:00UTC.

 ### Field names for `load`